saturday06/VRM-Addon-for-Blender/docs/website/content/installation.en.md

 ![](../images/installation2.png)

-When the File View window appears, select the add-on file you just downloaded.
+When the File View window appears, select the add-on file you just downloaded, make sure the filename ends with `.zip`, and press the `Install Add-on` button.

 ![](../images/installation3.png)

-Make sure "Community" is enabled.
+Make sure `Community` is enabled.

 ![](../images/installation4.png?1)

 Find `Import-Export: VRM format` in the add-on list view.
 There is a search box in the upper right corner if there are too many items to find.

+If you cannot find it, please make sure that all of the following conditions are met

+- The add-on file you downloaded is a zip file, but <u>you did not unzip it</u>.
+- The selected add-on filename ends with `.zip`.
+- `Community` at the top of the window is enabled.

 ![](../images/installation5.png?1)